mbjelac/articles/stop-the-madness/stop-the-madness.md

 ## Explanation

 The "new tools" in the fable are of course tests.
-They are not at all "new" since the modern concept of software testing has been known since the end of the 20th century - so, over 20 years now - but writing software without tests has been going on for even longer and is much more widespread, so "new" is appropriate in that context.
+They are not at all "new" since the modern concept of software testing has been well known at least since the end of the 20th century - so, over 20 years now - but writing software without tests has been going on for even longer and is much more widespread, so "new" is appropriate in that context.

 The mechanic's hours in the fable are actual developer hours.
 The paradox of the fable is that Bear will charge more when he uses the new tools  although he will spend less time (i.e. money) when using them.